vlanx/xapps/README.md

 disable_sanitize_html = true
 ```

-You also need to force Grafana to serve HTTP instead of HTTPS, else the scrip above won't load.
+You also need to force Grafana to serve HTTP instead of HTTPS, else the script above won't load.
 ```
 [server]
 # Protocol (http, https, h2, socket)